 Confused yet?
 Well, let’s use a restaurant as an example.
 Their kitchen staff, wait staff, bar staff, office staff, manager, and owners may be covered or not but all may have different workers comp codes and should have different classifications with the payroll company or accountant.
 What makes this so important is that the codes can be more expensive for certain roles.
 For example, a Kitchen cook vs a manager, but too often everyone on the staff is lumped into that same high class code, resulting in owners paying more than what’s required.
 Simply put, business owners would be best suited to pull out their payroll reports and start properly classifying their employees, get their team on board and then see how they can save money when speaking with their insurance carrier or brokers.

-In the end, business owners need to take the time to ask the questions and to reach out to their team of advisors when applying for or reviewing their workers’ compensation insurance.
+In the end, business owners need to take the time to ask the questions and to reach out to their team of advisors, e.g., a workers compensation lawyer, when applying for or reviewing their workers’ compensation insurance.
 The results may mean saving some money, smoother audits and possibly a better understanding of the workers compensation system.
+If you suffered from an accident in your workplace, and this accident left you injured or disabled, you may want to speak with a workers compensation attorney who is an expert in workers compensation law for legal help and expert advice.